 This Mavic Air quick review shows you the terrific features of this pocket sized quadcopter.
 Further down you can find the best DJI Mavic Air bundles, parts, accessories and upgrades.

-While the Mavic Air is small, it is packed with super smart technology, which makes it so very easy to fly and film with.
+While the Mavic Air is small, it certainly packed with super smart technology, which makes it so very easy to fly and film with.

 New advanced drone technology such as smart gesture and face recognition, 3 directions of obstacle detection sensing, 4k camera, 4 types of panorama shots and many quick shot flight modes.
 The Mavic Air has excellent follow me active tracking modes of people.

 The Mavic Air has exceptional safety systems such as dual GPS and 3 types of return to home functions including obstacle avoidance on return to home.

 Starting off, we have the DJI Mavic Air quick review, including some stunning aerial footage from this pocket sized quadcopter.
 Then we look at the best Mavic Air bundle offers out there.

 Now, if you are looking just for the Mavic Air bundle offers, accessories, parts and upgrades, then scroll further down the page.

 DJI Mavic Air Quick Review